Khalil Mack, OLB, Buffalo (6’3”, 251 lbs.)

 - Little experience as a traditional linebacker playing from off the ball.

 - A 2-star prospect as a recruit in class of 2009; unranked by both ESPN and Rivals.

 - 2013 MAC Defensive Player of the Year.

 - NCAA record holder for tackles for loss and forced fumbles in collegiate career.

 - Opted not to participate in the Senior Bowl despite full health.

-Khalil Mack emerged as a legitimately elite talent in this draft in the first game of his senior season, and he never looked back.
+Mack emerged as a legitimately elite talent in this draft in the first game of his senior season, and he never looked back.
 He was utterly dominant throughout the season, putting up gaudy statistics despite having the full attention of every opposing offensive coordinator.
-The natural athleticism and raw power of Mack makes him a handful for any blocker.
-Top that with uncommon instincts as an edge defender, and you have yourself a difference-maker at the next level.
+His natural athleticism and raw power makes him a handful for any blocker.
+Top that with uncommon instincts as an edge defender, and you have yourself a difference-maker in the NFL.